pedroka-dev/Multicast-Chat/README.md

 ---

 # Technical Details
-The chat is WindowsForms made on C# .NET Framework v4.7.2, utilizing the UdpClient from the library System.Net.Sockets to communicate of a Multicast Address and Port of the .ser's choice.
+The chat is WindowsForms made on C# .NET Framework v4.7.2, utilizing the UdpClient from the library System.Net.Sockets to communicate of a Multicast Address and Port of the user's choice.

 Encryption can be optionally toggled on.
 Utilizing the Advanced Encryption Standard (AES), the user can choose any string smaller or equal to 16 characters as key.
 The 16 characters length has been choosed because this format is both compatible with key and IV with least conversions, as 16 character string has always raw 128 bits after conversion from the UTF-8 format.